 For more information about the group, contact us or visit one of our meetings.
 You can find out more about RISC OS in our brief introduction to the operating system or discover new hints, tips and tricks in our RISC OS HowTo.

 During the COVID-19 (coronavirus) pandemic, WROCC is following UK Government guidance and this is having an effect on our activities.
-Meetings are currently suspended, and we advise members and visitors to keep an eye on the website, newsletter and announcements through email or the usual RISC OS forums for updates.
+Our meetings have moved online using Zoom, and we advise members and visitors to keep an eye on the website, newsletter and announcements through email or the usual RISC OS forums for updates.

 Details of past and future meetings can be found in the meetings area